The following definitions are used for the purposes of this section.

 (5) interfaces and mechanisms for implementing patient consent requirements; and

-(d) community health boards as established under chapter 145A to modernize local public health information systems to be standards-based and interoperable with other electronic health records and information systems, or for enhanced public health emergency preparedness and response.
+(d) community health boards and boards of health as established under chapter 145A to modernize local public health information systems to be standards-based and interoperable with other electronic health records and information systems, or for enhanced public health emergency preparedness and response.

 Grant funds may not be used for construction of health care or other buildings or facilities.